Jozty/website/content/functions/either.md

 ---
-title: either function
+title: Either function
-description: a thorough tour of either function
+description: Check whether the or of two functions is true or not.
+keywords: Fae, Deno, Javascript, Ramda, Either.
 ---

 ## Either